CharlieCoughlin1/TOCS/README.md

 ### Setup

-Create a `.env` file or export the following environment variables:
+Create a `.env` file or export the following environment variables (a sample is provided in `.env.example`):

 - `SUPABASE_URL` – your Supabase project URL
 - `SUPABASE_SERVICE_ROLE_KEY` – service role key with insert permissions